Resources > Community solar in Maryland

 May 2015

 The Maryland legislature passed the Community Solar Energy Generating System Program into law.
-The pilot program must run for three years before the legislature will consider making it permanent.
+The pilot program was required to run for three years before legislation considered making it permanent.

 July 2016